Dorian

 Just four words.

 He hadn’t expected her to respond.
 Not over a day later.
 He figured maybe she’d changed her mind, or maybe she was just being polite that night at dinner.
-But then the message came through, so simple and honest.

 He sat up, propped his elbows on his knees, and looked out the window.
 From the second floor, he could see the glow of the campus library and a handful of students cutting across the lawn with backpacks and headphones.
 That quiet Sunday-to-Monday reset was still lingering in the air.